microsoft/winget-pkgs/README.md

 # Welcome to the Windows Package Manager Community repo
 This repository contains the manifest files for the **Windows Package Manager**.
 You are highly encouraged to submit manifests for your favorite application.

-The **Windows Package Manager** is and open source client.
+The **Windows Package Manager** is an open source client.
 You will find the source code [here](https://github.com/microsoft/winget-cli).

 # Submitting a Package
 To submit a package to the repository, you should follow these steps: